artandmath/NukeProfilers/wiki/So I heard you like Stamps - Part 1.md

 ## SpiralProfiler

-The following three scripts take a look at nodes used for script organisation.
-Dots (sometimes called elbows) and NoOps (No Operation node) allow a compositor to organise their script to make it more readable for both themselves and other artists who may pick up their work.
+The following three scripts take a look at nodes used for script organization.
+Dots (sometimes called elbows) and NoOps (No Operation node) allow a compositor to organize their script to make it more readable for both themselves and other artists who may pick up their work.

-Stamps falls into the category of script organisation and I’m told they have the same overhead as a Dot or NoOp.
+Stamps falls into the category of script organization and I’m told they have the same overhead as a Dot or NoOp.

 The SpiralProfiler scripts contains 500 nodes of the organizational type (Dot or NoOp), and in the case of Stamps, 250 Anchor nodes and 250 Stamps.
 The scripts follow the mythical “spiral” compositing script pattern— also known as a “toilet bowl” script.

 ![Screenshot of SpiralProfiler Node Graphs](/wiki/assets/Screenshot_SpiralProfiler_NodeGraph.png)

-The scripts are organised as follows:
+The scripts are organized as follows:
 - 1024x1024px checkerboard.
 - Transform operation with __rotation=time__ and filtering of type __Impluse__ (nearest neighbour, aliased pixel filtering).
 - The chain of 500 organizational nodes.